contactjw/calculator/README.md

 # calculator
-A browser calculator made with HTML, CSS, and JavaScript.
+A browser calculator made with HTML, CSS (Grid and Flexbox only), and Vanilla JavaScript.

 Use the calculator at this link: https://contactjw.github.io/calculator/